ingeniasoftware/luthier-ci/docs/en/999_examples.md

 Route::get('/', function(){

-    // Route "by default".
-This is a good place to request a cookie, session variable
+    // "Default" path.
+This is a good place to request a cookie, session variable or something
-    // or something that allows us to restore the last language of the user, or show a
+    // that allows us to restore the user's last language, or display a language selection screen
-    // language selection screen if no information is provided.
+    // if no information is provided.

     redirect(route('homepage', ['_locale' => 'en']));
 });